v-gb/ocamlmig/doc/what.md

   knowledge to relearn every time the need arises.
 - library users can apply such migrations

-ocamlmig also make it possible to set `@migrate` attribute to an identifier without being the author of the corresponding interface.
+ocamlmig also makes it possible to set `@migrate` attribute to an identifier without being the author of the corresponding interface.
 Thus anyone could provide a migration turning, say, [`open_in` into `In_channel.open_text` without modifying the standard library](../examples/stdlib_to_stdlib/stdlib_to_stdlib.ml).

-Aside from the migration workflow above, ocamlmig also provide refactor tools that benefit from having access to types or syntax trees: removing `open A` and adding `A.` where appropriate in the remainder of the code, or inversely adding `open A` and potentially qualifying any module identifier that would otherwise get shadowed.
+Aside from the migration workflow above, ocamlmig also provides refactor tools that benefit from having access to types or syntax trees: removing `open A` and adding `A.` where appropriate in the remainder of the code, or inversely adding `open A` and potentially qualifying any module identifier that would otherwise get shadowed.